UK culture venues reopen but artists still suffering | DW | 14.05.2021

 A dark cloak of depression has long been hanging over people's heads in the British capital.
 First there was Brexit, then the COVID-19 pandemic, the first wave of which hit London and the UK particularly hard.
 Successive lockdowns have especially crippled the creative sector.

 Now there are glimpses of hope.
-Outdoor dining has been allowed for a month now, and indoor activities, including visits to cultural venues like museums, will soon be allowed.
+Outdoor dining has been allowed for a month now, and indoor activities, including visits to cultural venues like museums, will soon resume.

-The Brit Awards this week took place in front of four thousand people.
-Elsewhere in Europe, similar hopeful signs are also beginning to emerge.

-The UK's creative scene is leading the gradual return to normality, with museums back in business from May 18 alongside other cultural spaces.
+The UK's creative scene is leading this gradual shift, with museums back in business from May 18 alongside other cultural spaces.

-The Tate Modern on London's Southbank is welcoming visitors back with an exhibition of work by French sculptor Auguste Rodin.

 But how is the Tate Modern ensuring that the exhibition doesn't become a future superspreader event?